shabanshaik/diabetes-risk-analysis-us-census-tracts/README.md

 ## 📊 Dataset

 **Source:** [CDC PLACES: Local Data for Better Health, Census Tract Data 2023](https://catalog.data.gov/dataset/places-local-data-for-better-health-census-tract-data-2023-release)
+Due to file size constraints, the full CDC dataset is not included in this repository.
+Users can download it directly from the CDC source linked above.

 | Variable | Mean | Std Dev | Correlation with Diabetes |
 |----------|------|---------|---------------------------|